cwpearson/stencil/README.md

 nsys profile -t cuda,nvtx,osrt mpirun -n <int> src/astaroth-sim
 ```

+Nsight Systems 2019.5.2 allows `-t mpi`, but on amd64 it causes the importer to hang.

 Use the Nsight Systems application to view the resulting `qdrep` file.

 ## Profiling with nvprof